 E62 Error Code

-How to Fix It: First, check that the water inlet hose is connected to the cold tap rather than hot.
-Next, check if the temperature sensor is working properly.
-If both these tips don’t work, you might need to replace the main PCB.
+How to Fix It: Ensure the water inlet hose is connected to the cold tap, not the hot tap.
+Test the temperature sensor (NTC).
+If it is stuck, replace it.
+If the sensor is good, replace the main PCB.

 E66 Error Code

-What It Means: The main PCB isn’t understanding the heater relay status.
+What It Means: The heater relay on the main board is faulty.

-How to Fix It: Check for current leakage from the heater.
-Then check the wiring harness.
-Fix any electrical faults.
-If that doesn’t work, replace the main PCB.
+How to Fix It: Check for current leakage from the heating element to the ground.
+Inspect the wiring.
+If the heater is electrically sound, replace the main PCB.

 E68 Error Code